German Antarctic Receiving Station: Scientific equipment

 The main scientific instrument of the station is a 9-meter antenna designed for use in extreme Antarctic conditions such as storms with peak winds of up to 180 km/h.
 It is used both for receiving satellite data and commanding satellites and as a radio telescope.
 It was installed in the southern summer of 1990/91, and the first experiments were carried out in 1991.
 The station also has permanent GPS, GLONASS and GALILEO reference stations, a pressure level, a radar level, and two weather stations.
 Absolute, GPS-referenced sea level data is obtained through the radar level.
 Absolute gravimetric measurements were carried out repeatedly.
 The weather stations permanently record meteorological readings such as temperature, relative humidity, air pressure, wind direction and wind speed.

 Satellite operations and Earth observation

 From 1991 until its mission ended on July 4, 2011, the station received SAR data and other sensor data from the European earth observation satellites ERS-1 and ERS-2.
 Since 2007, the station has supported the operation of the SAR satellite TSX as part of the German earth observation mission TerraSAR-X. With the launch of the almost identical SAR twin satellite TDX on June 21, 2010, the station assumed a decisive role in the implementation of the German TanDEM-X mission.
 The station covers a large part of the data reception and enables the monitoring and commanding of the satellites TSX and TDX, which form the satellite-based radar interferometer TanDEM-X. The station is becoming increasingly important for the GRACE and GRACE-FO mission, which DLR and NASA agreed in 2010 to continue until 2015.
+It will also receive downlinked data from SMILE, a joint mission between the European Space Agency and the Chinese Academy of Sciences to provide the first global images of the Earth's magnetosphere.